SuZ4nn3d4m/.github/profile/README.md

 ## ❤️ Special Thanks

-To Joe Black and every contributor: your creativity, curiosity, and kindness make Deepiri possible.
+To Joe Black and every contributor: your creativity, curiosity, and kindness make DeepIri possible.
 We’re grateful for you!

 ---